 Private-Public Partnership Treatment of BAME community during COVID-19

-- In a Downing Street press conference Boris Johnson PM announced: “Many families will lose their loved ones before their time” which sent the nation into a state of panic buying which caused food shortages.
+- In a Downing Street statement Prime Minister Boris Johnson announced: “Many families will lose their loved ones before their time” which sent the UK into a state of panic buying which caused food shortages.

-- Deputy Mayor of London Joanne McCartney chaired a meeting with landowner Transport for London (TfL) with BAME traders, and TfL promised they would do everything they could to keep the market going.
+- Deputy Mayor of London Joanne McCartney chaired a meeting with landowner Transport for London (TfL) with BAME traders regarding essential works.
+TfL promised they would do everything they could to keep the market open.

-- Prime Minister Boris Johnson introduced new measures ordering the closure of non-essential shops which excluded “market stalls which offer essential retail, such as grocery and food” and in relation to restaurants “Exceptions Food delivery and takeaway can remain operational.”
+- Prime Minister Boris Johnson introduced new measures ordering the closure of non-essential shops which excluded “market stalls which offer essential retail, such as grocery and food” and restaurants “exceptions food delivery and takeaway can remain operational.”

 - A few days after essential food outlets were eventually ordered to close completely and the BAME traders were still without power BAME traders were treated in a very insensitive manner.
 According to BAME traders: private-public partnership agent staff said to BAME traders “you no longer have a future here, the electricity is not going to be fixed, you have already lost everything, and you’ll have to adjust to the new rules when you’re moved”.